-To import a 2D grid, right-click on either the Geophysical Data folder or the GIS Data, Maps and Photos folder and select Import 2D Grid.
+To import a 2D grid, right-click on the GIS Data, Maps and Photos folder and select Import 2D Grid.
 Navigate to the folder that contains grid and select the file.
 Click Open to begin importing the data.

 The Import 2D Grid window will appear, displaying the grid and each of the bands available.
 Select the data type for each band and set the georeference information, if necessary.
 See Importing a Map or Image for information on georeferencing imported files.